-- Immerse yourself in Mongolian culture and learn how yurts are built
+- be immersed in Mongolian culture and learn how yurts are built

-- Students will have the opportunity to improve their Mandarin, teach English to Chinese children, work at an orphanage, and more
+- improve their Mandarin, teach English to Chinese children, work at an orphanage, and more

 China is home to 37 UNESCO World Heritage sites, and countless temples, palaces and tombs.
 Its ultra-modern cities are not far from quaint and picturesque rural villages.
 Places such as the Great Wall, the Forbidden City, Tiananmen Square, the terracotta warriors of Xi’an and the Ming tombs, all conjure up images of a land filled with rich ancient culture.
 Yet today, industrialization, rapid urbanization, acid rain, air and water pollution all threaten many of China’s historic monuments and have created a host of related social and environmental problems.
 Straddling both ancient and modern, China is a fascinating student travel destination that cannot be ignored!

 Depart your home gateway on an overnight flight to Beijing, China!